ecmwf/anemoi-inference/docs/usage/quickstart.rst

 ``anemoi-inference`` can be run via the command line interface (CLI) or programmatically via Python scripts.
 This quickstart guide focuses on the CLI usage.

-For more details on programmatic usage, please refer to the :ref:`other api usage <api_introduction>` documentation.
+Throughout this guide we assume you have run :ref:`anemoi-training
+<anemoi-training:index-page>` and have a checkpoint on disk you are
+ready to use.
+Additionally, we assume you have access to the training dataset.

 ***************
  Configuration